-I started my career working for minor league baseball teams and ski resorts, before making the natural transition to the world of tech and online marketing.
-From 1996-2002 I was part of an inspiring team at RealNetworks, when the whole idea of audio and video on the internet was still kind of a dream.
+I started my career working for minor league baseball teams in Tucson and Iowa, then did PR for Crystal Mountain Resort.
+I really thought my future was in sports marketing.
+But fate intervened, and I made the un-natural transition to the world of tech and online marketing.
+So from 1996-2002 I was part of an inspiring team at RealNetworks, when the whole idea of audio and video on the internet was still kind of a dream.
 (Yes, there was life before YouTube.)

 After that, I spent a number of years in freelance marketing consulting roles for Microsoft and a host of tech startups such as Imagekind, Movaya and GotVoice.
-I did a fair amount of philanthropy based marketing, helping professional athletes raise money for their favorite charities.
-I also decided to go back to school, and received my MBA from the University of Washington.
+I also did a fair amount of philanthropy based marketing, helping professional athletes raise money for their favorite charities.
+That’s when I decided to go back to school, and received my MBA from the University of Washington.

-In 2007, I joined a little 2 person shop called Spring Creek Group as a Principal.
-In the next 3 years, we grew the company to 35 community managers and social media analysts.
+In 2007, I joined a little two person shop called Spring Creek Group as a Principal.
+In the next three years, we grew the company to 35 community managers and social media analysts.
 SCG was sold to IPGMediabrands in 2011.

 Now I’m no SEO whiz, but I know how to use Google well enough to figure out that buying the url AndyBoyer.com was going to be a pretty good start.
 The problem is, I’m a fairly private guy, and most of the time I’d rather be out playing soccer than writing blog posts.
 So, what was I going to do to make this blog worth reading?